If you’re living in the United Arab Emirates (UAE) or Dubai, you can easily call people using the free calling app, Pinngle Messenger.

 - Minimal data usage

 Pinngle Messenger was created out of the belief that free and secure communication should be available to everyone, and should never be interfered with by a third party.
-Even if you’re living in the UAE, you can still enjoy free calls through Pinngle.
+Through Pinngle Messenger, you can now enjoy making free and cheap calls to UAE.
 Download Pinngle today and join the many other UAE residents who are using Pinngle to connect with their friends and family.